Just a moment.

 An opportunity to go out with a bang.

-Shown in Figures 1.0 and 1.1, enabling Bluetooth was hands down the largest request from the community.
+Enabling Bluetooth on the Stadia controllers was the biggest request from the community.
 Above all else, it was the right thing to do, and an opportunity to overdeliver.

 1.0 Press & community requests.